diegocabello/kaleidoscope/README.md

 ## Project Status

-At the inital time of commit, on 26 Jan 2024, there is still a lot to be done until release.
-This is currently the product of about 20 days of solo coding.
-Some features that still need to be added are, centering the captions vertically, formatting the prompts, testing the prompts in various engines, finding a text-to-speech API, changing the zoom equasion, and adding the asyncronous functionality. ~~ Additional features to be added include automatically detecting which charachter is speaking and automatically determine whether framing should be the speaker or the subject being spoken about when the "bit" is a quote. ~~ (ADDED) Then all the promotional materials, marketing plans, and monetization strategies need to be finalized, but that is another area outside the scope of GitHub.
-The codebase also needs to be cleaned up and annotated well, and python packages need to be managed.

-This was uploaded as an archive but if anyone from the few people I share this to want to contribute, I will gladly accept help and will be willing to share some of the profits.
+On 04 Feb 2024, a working version was tested and completed.
+This project is mostly over the hill for coding but there are still a few things to be done, including: centering the captions vertically, finding a text-to-speech API, changing the zoom equasion and applying it to the background, adding asyncronous functionality, and managing python packages.
+This project has expanded beyond the scope of one person working on it and is currently in the planning phase for marketing, financing, and deployement.

 Created by Diego Cabello